effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 ## Send message

 Now we can log in and log out.
-I think you want to send message.
+I think you want to send a message.
 This is pretty simple:

 ```ts
 // File: /src/pages/chat/model.ts